-The Freedom 251 bookings will start from 18th February 6 am and will continue till 21st February 8.00 PM , unfortunately the smartphone deliveries will happen in June which is quite a long period to wait.
+The Freedom 251 bookings will start from 18th February at 6 am and will continue till 21st February at 8.00 PM.
+Unfortunately, the smartphone deliveries will happen in June which is quite a long period of waiting.

 Smartphones are something which everyone desire whether living in urban India or rural and internet connectivity with WhatsApp and Facebook are changing the way people interact and stay connected.

-It can be a great move for bringing the masses to start the online journey with affordable priced smartphone.
+It can be a great move for bringing the masses to start the online journey with an affordably priced smartphone.

-The specs for the smartphone are very good considering the cost of handset and we hope the device functions properly and enable lakhs of needy people to come online and learn and discover new things.
+The specs for the smartphone are very good considering the cost of the handset, and we hope the device functions properly and enable lakhs of needy people to come online and learn and discover new things.

 Here are some Actual Pictures of the Freedom 250 – It looks different compared to the earlier Images released by Ringing Bells.